 What’s in a Good House Wrap?

 A good house wrap keeps water vapor from building up inside the walls, which can lead to mold, moisture damage and wood rot.
 Moisture can also reduce the performance of insulation inside of the attic and walls.
+Those struggling with moisture problems in Ghent may want to take a look at this specialist service – vochtbestrijding gent.

 You need a great product and a great installer to get the most value out of any insulation project.
 We use Tyvek® Homewrap® on new construction houses and meticulously train our installers on the proper practices for this product.
 Tyvek® Homewrap® has microscopic pores that allow moisture vapor to evaporate, but are so small that bulk water and air cannot penetrate.
 This means that the product is able to allow moisture vapor to escape from the inside while resisting air infiltration and water intrusion from the outside.
 House wrap is helpful for homes in every climate but is particularly important for builders in humid climates like Houston.